hashicorp/packer/website/source/docs/builders/amazon.html.md

 ### Attaching IAM Policies to Roles

-IAM policies can be associated with user or roles.
+IAM policies can be associated with users or roles.
 If you use packer with IAM roles, you may encounter an error like this one:

     ==> amazon-ebs: Error launching source instance: You are not authorized to perform this operation.